BSc (Hons) Computer Science

 Why study at Buckinghamshire New University?

-We’ve created our Computer Science programme to help you design and programme systems capable of solving real-world challenges.
-Our programme is a part of our strong Computing school, and you’ll be taught by a team of expert lecturers who have vast experience of working in their respective fields.
 To further enhance your education, we invite in guest lectures to share their experience and expertise and host day-long interactive events run by leaders in their field giving you the chance to put your knowledge into action.

 Opportunity modules are a key part of the BNU curriculum.
 You’ll choose modules in both your first and second year from a broad selection in areas such as sustainability, entrepreneurship, creativity, digital skills, personal growth, civic engagement, health & wellbeing and employment.
 Opportunity modules are designed to enable you to develop outside the traditional boundaries of your discipline and help you to further stand out from the crowd to future employers.